Best Vegan Food For Hair Growth

 Berries can be eaten as a snack or added to smoothies, desserts, oatmeal, and other dishes.

 The right products help ensure robust and healthy hair.
-However, it's equally important to pay attention to what you're putting on your body.
+However, paying attention to what you're putting on your body is equally important.

-Eating a variety of whole, healthy plant-based foods may just help you give your hair flip a little more bounce.
+Eating various whole, healthy, plant-based foods may help you give your hair flip a little more bounce.

 Pumpkin